openshift/assisted-service/docs/Kube-API.md

 Installed	The installation is in progress: Waiting for control plane
 ```

-## Day 2 worker
 Once the cluster is installed, the ClusterDeployment is set to Installed and secrets for kubeconfig and credentials are created and referenced in the AgentClusterInstall.

-In the Assisted Service, the original cluster is deleted and a Day 2 cluster is created instead.

-Additional nodes can be added by booting from the new generated ISO.
-Each additional host will start installation once the Agent is Approved and the Host is in known state.

-Note that the user needs to approved the additional nodes in the installed cluster.

 ## Bare Metal Operator Integration